 Lamar Jackson throws 5 TD passes, Ravens rout Rams 45-6

-LOS ANGELES (AP) — Lamar Jackson strengthened his Most Valuable Player case in his “Monday Night Football” debut, leading the fearsome Baltimore Ravens to another blowout win.
+Instead of celebrating, Jackson sprung up and remonstratively slapped both his hands on his helmet.

+Baltimore’s brilliant young quarterback wants to be perfect.
+He got awfully close in his “Monday Night Football” debut with the fearsome Ravens.

-Jackson matched his career high with five touchdown passes and ran for 95 yards in another splendid all-around performance, and the Ravens routed the Los Angeles Rams 45-6 on Monday night for their seventh consecutive victory.
+Jackson matched his career high with five touchdown passes and ran for 95 yards in another splendid all-around performance, and Baltimore routed Los Angeles 45-6 for its seventh consecutive victory.

-Mark Ingram rushed for 111 yards and a TD and caught a scoring pass while the Ravens (9-2) became the fourth team in the 21st century to score touchdowns on its first six drives in a game.
-With Jackson operating almost flawlessly at the controls, Baltimore embarrassed a previously solid Rams defense by racking up 480 yards with its evolving brand of high-octane football.
+Mark Ingram rushed for 111 yards and a TD and caught a scoring pass while the streaking Ravens (9-2) became the fourth team in the 21st century to score touchdowns on its first six drives in a game.
+With Jackson operating almost flawlessly at the controls, Baltimore embarrassed Aaron Donald and the previously solid Rams defense by racking up 480 yards with its evolving brand of high-octane football.

 “We’re clicking on all cylinders right now,” Jackson said.
-“It’s OK, but we’re trying to win the Super Bowl.”
+“It’s OK, but we’re trying to win the Super Bowl.
+This is cool, but we’re chasing that right now, and that’s what we’re focused on.”

 Snead and Marquise Brown had two TD catches apiece for the Ravens, whose winning streak is their longest since they won seven straight to close the 2000 season on the way to their first Super Bowl title.
 At 9-2, the Ravens have matched their best start since 2012, which ended in their second Super Bowl championship.
 Baltimore has outscored its last three opponents 135-26.